notjuanortiz/texas-holdem/README.md

-# Poker Simulator
+# Poker-Simulator

-A repository of text-based poker simulations
+A text-based poker game simulator written in Python 3.